 Analyze the Home Atmosphere

-When you're figuring out stuff that you don't like, you need to analyze the parts of your new home that you consider your comfort zones like your bedroom and bathroom.
+When you're figuring out stuff that you don't like, you need to analyze the parts of your new home that you consider your comfort zones like your bedroom and bathroom or your home yoga room.
 Think about what kind of atmosphere you want to achieve in those areas.
 The interior design of your home can have a huge impact on your emotions.
 It can have a positive as well as a negative influence on your home's atmosphere which, in turn, can affect your overall well-being while inside your own space.
 Thinking about what designs will evoke a negative emotional response can help you stay away from them while you're designing your new home.